 Where it was Germany against Argentina from what I remember.

-Who basically travelled the world being an independent photographer.
+Who basically traveled the world being an independent photographer.

 Which, to be honest, sounds like a pretty cool job if he makes it work financially.